trans-travel/trans-travel/us/sc.md

  * Same-sex marriage (and thus all trans marriage) is recognized
  * South Carolina's domestic violence statutes only apply to straight couples, not gay couples.
-It is unknown how this would be applied in relationships with one or more trans person.
+However, a court has declared that this is unconstitutional and it cannot be enforced in a discriminatory way.

 ## Relevant Laws